 Registrations will be accepted only during the year of entry into the school.
 Children from families already enrolled at JPII shall have first priority in registration and acceptance.
-Priority registration will begin on Jan.
-12th.
-Open registration will begin on the Sunday of Catholic Schools Week (usually the last Sunday in January) at Open House.
-Registration will end February 28.
-New families registering will receive notification of enrollment on March 15.
+Priority registration will begin 4 weeks before Open House.
+Open registration will begin in November at Open House.
+Registration will end December 15th.
+New families registering will receive notification of enrollment by January 15th.